AhmedBinhamim/graph-algorithms-and-dynamic-programming-algorithms/README.md

 provided a given maximum capacity.

 Besides the main programs, few classes we implemented to represent the planet, edge, adjacency matrix, adjacency list and priority queue.

-The planet class represent a planet and stores planet information.
+  -The planet class represent a planet and stores planet information.
 The edge class represent an edge and stores edge information.

-The adjacency matrix class represent the actual implementation of graph in memory by using adjacency matrix.
-The adjacency list class represent the actual implementation of graph in memory by using adjacency list.
-The priority queue class is used to make a min heap priority queue to be utilised by Kruskal’s algorithm in program 3
+  -The adjacency matrix class represent the actual implementation of graph in memory by using adjacency matrix.

+  -The adjacency list class represent the actual implementation of graph in memory by using adjacency list.

+  -The priority queue class is used to make a min heap priority queue to be utilised by Kruskal’s algorithm in program 3